electricbookworks/howbooksaremade/episodes/ebooks-arabic-lions-vampires.md

 Thank you very much.
 Thank you.

 **Arthur Attwell**  35:11
 Thank you for listening.
 Please make sure you subscribe, and it would be such a help if you tell a friend about the show.
-Also, don't forget to send us your own book making topics and conundrums at howbooksaremade.com, where I'll also post links to things we talked about today.
+Also, don't forget to send us your own book-making topics and conundrums at [howbooksaremade.com](https://howbooksaremade.com), where I'll also post links to things we talked about today.

 **Arthur Attwell**  35:28
-How Books Are Made is supported by Electric Book Works, where my team and I make books all day every day in mostly-sunny Cape Town, South Africa.
+How Books Are Made is supported by Electric Book Works, where my team and I make books all day, every day in mostly-sunny Cape Town, South Africa.